Big-Business-Brains/Prodactivity/README.md

-# ProdActivity-Frontend
+# Prodactivity-Frontend
 This is the repository for the frontend React Native application of ProdActivity.
 A gamified productivity app that encourages users to keep active by rewarding their progress.
-The backend repository can be found [here](https://github.com/rileydnorris/ProdActivity-Backend).
+The backend repository can be found [here](https://github.com/rileydnorris/Prodactivity-Backend).

 ## Build Instructions
 The [React Native docs](https://reactnative.dev/docs/environment-setup) give full instructions on setting up React Native on macOS or Windows, instructions on macOS setup are below.